 Researchers Team with Con Edison to Safeguard the Smart Grid

-Con Edison has teamed with researchers at NYU Polytechnic School of Engineering to advance the safety and security of the utility’s burgeoning smart grid system.
+Con Edison has teamed with researchers at NYU Tandon School of Engineering to advance the safety and security of the utility’s burgeoning smart grid system.
 Professor Ramesh Karri and Research Assistant Professor Michail Maniatakos, both in the Department of Electrical and Computer Engineering, received a $400,000 grant to build and test mechanisms to defend the smart grid against cyber attacks.
 Read more

 NYU-Poly Professor Elza Erkip Selected as IEEE Guest Editor

 Electrical and Computer Engineering Professor Elza Erkip, an associate director of NYU WIRELESS, is serving as a guest editor for the IEEE Journal of Selected Areas in Communications (JSAC).
 The issue, which will publish in autumn 2014, will focus on energy harvesting and wireless energy transfer.
 These open new possibilities in wireless communication and networking by enabling energy self-sufficient, energy self-sustaining, environmentally friendly operation with practically infinite lifetimes, untethered mobility, cooperation at signal and energy levels, and simultaneous and synergistic distribution of information and energy in networks.